-TSHA-102, our most advanced neurodevelopmental disorder product candidate, is being developed for the treatment of Rett syndrome, one of the most common genetic causes of severe intellectual disability, characterized by rapid developmental regression and in many cases caused by heterozygous loss of function mutations in MECP2, a gene essential for neuronal and synaptic function in the brain.
-We designed TSHA-102 to prevent gene overexpression-related toxicity by inserting miRNA targets into the 3' untranslated region of viral genomes.
+TSHA-102, a neurodevelopmental disorder product candidate, is being developed for the treatment of Rett syndrome, one of the most common genetic causes of severe intellectual disability, characterized by rapid developmental regression and in many cases caused by heterozygous loss of function mutations in MECP2, a gene essential for neuronal and synaptic function in the brain.
+We designed TSHA-102 to prevent gene overexpression-related toxicity by inserting microRNA, or miRNA, targets into the 3' untranslated region of viral genomes.
 This overexpression of MECP2 is seen in the clinic in patients with a condition known as Rett duplication syndrome, where elevated levels of MECP2 result in a clinical phenotype similar to Rett syndrome both in terms of symptoms and severity.
 TSHA-102 is constructed from a neuronal specific promoter, MeP426, coupled with the miniMECP2 transgene, a truncated version of MECP2, and miRNA-Responsive Auto-Regulatory Element, or miRARE, our novel miRNA target panel, packaged in self-complementary AAV9.
-We plan to submit an IND for TSHA-102 to the FDA by
+We plan to submit an IND for TSHA-102 to the FDA and initiate a clinical trial by the end of 2021.

-TSHA-103, our most advanced genetic epilepsy product candidate, is being developed for the treatment of SLC6A1 haploinsufficiency disorder, one of the most common monogenic causes of epilepsy characterized by myoclonic atonic seizures, autism spectrum disorder and intellectual disability.
+TSHA-103, a genetic epilepsy product candidate, is being developed for the treatment of SLC6A1 haploinsufficiency disorder, one of the most common monogenic causes of epilepsy characterized by myoclonic atonic seizures, autism spectrum disorder and intellectual disability.
 TSHA-103 is constructed from a codon-optimized version of the human SLC6A1 gene packaged within a self-complementary AAV9 viral vector under the control of a JeT promoter.
-We plan to submit an IND for TSHA-103 to the FDA by
+We plan to submit an IND for TSHA-103 to the FDA and initiate a clinical trial by the end of 2021.

-TSHA-104, our second most advanced neurodegenerative disease product candidate, is being developed for the treatment of Surfeit locus 1, or SURF1, deficiency, a fatal, early-onset neurodegenerative disease.
+TSHA-104, a neurodegenerative disease product candidate, is being developed for the treatment of Surfeit locus 1, or SURF1, deficiency, a fatal, early-onset neurodegenerative disease.
 TSHA-104 is constructed from a codon-optimized version of the human SURF1 gene packaged within a self-complementary AAV9 viral vector under the control of a modified version of the chicken ß-actin, or CBA, promoter CBA hybrid intron, or CBh.
-We plan to submit an IND for TSHA-104 to the FDA by
+We plan to submit an IND for TSHA-104 to the FDA and initiate a clinical trial by the end of 2021.